lucasmz-dev/microG-wiki/Build-and-Install.md

 ```

 ## 1. Gradle
 The repository contains all required build scripts for gradle and the wrapper, which is needed to start the build process.
-First of all, create a new `local.properties`, which contains a `sdk.dir=<path to sdk>` directive.
+Firstly, create a new `local.properties`, which contains a `sdk.dir=<path to sdk>` directive.
 After executing `./gradlew` in the repository directory, the debug and release apks can be found in the directory `play-services-core/build/outputs/apk/`.

 In case you want to sign the apk, execute the following commands in the `apk` directory with your specific configuration:
 ```bash